qtPyDev/wow_BlacklistTracker/README.md

 This addon is strictly held under the All-Rights Reserved License.
 Any unauthorised remixing, copying, or redistribution of this addon is STRICTLY not allowed, and individuals who breach this may be liable to copyright infringement.

+Forks and adaptations of this addon are allowed ONLY WITH EXPLICIT PERMISSION GIVEN BY THE AUTHOR.
+Please contact me if you are interested in forking/adapting this project.

 PLEASE NOTE THIS ADDON CURRENTLY ONLY WORKS FOR THE FOLLOWING REALMS:

 - LONEWOLF (EU)